Brian Nelson (Northern Irish loyalist): Jimmy Smyth extradition case

 Sir Patrick Mayhew, Northern Ireland Secretary, declared the Nelson affair was "dead and buried".
 However, in May 1993, a San Francisco, California judge, in the extradition case of a Maze prisoner escapee, James Joseph "Jimmy" Smyth, who had used the alias "Jimmy Lynch", demanded disclosure in court of suppressed reports, including documents on Nelson, or risk having the case dismissed.
 The papers were not produced, but Smyth was eventually extradited to Northern Ireland and to jail on 17 August 1996.

 Francisco Notarantonio

-Nelson was accused of setting up the killing of an Irish republican, Francisco Notarantonio, to divert the UDA from targeting "Stakeknife", Frederico Scappatici, a senior IRA member believed to be informing for the FRU.
-Loyalist Sam McCrory shot Notarantonio, aged 66, who had been interned in 1971 but had not been active for many years, dead at his home in Ballymurphy, West Belfast on 9 October 1987.
+Nelson was accused of setting up the killing of republican sympathiser, Francisco Notarantonio, aged 66, to divert the UDA away from wrongly targeting "Stakeknife", Frederico Scappatici, a senior IRA member and informer for the "shadowy" FRU, the army intelligence unit.

+Loyalist Sam McCrory killed retired taxi driver and father of eleven children, Notarantonio, who had been interned in 1971.
+He was shot dead in bed, at his home in Ballymurphy, West Belfast on 9 October 1987.